waydxd/Orbit-Orbi/README.md

 Orbi is a practice.
 Orbi is a state of being.
 Orbi is the pinnacle of human experience.

+> NOTE: Documentation has been consolidated.
+See `DOC_SUMMARY.md` for a single canonical overview (architecture, implementation, deployment and examples).

 ## Overview

 Orbi is an intelligent agentic chatbot module for smart calendar management, built with Go.
 It leverages langchain-go for natural language processing and communicates with calendar services via gRPC.